 We disclose our resilience practices and performance with transparency in a number of ways.
 For example, AEW participates in the annual GRESB and PRI assessments, lending third-party verification to our disclosures.
 In addition, we report on our practices and performance to investors on a quarterly and annual basis, and incorporate updates into our annual investor conferences.
-During 2022, AEW also developed its internal IT capabilities and partnered with third-party platforms to improve the collection and consolidation of relevant data and to allow the Firm to produce more regular and comprehensive reporting to clients.
+AEW also continues to develop its internal IT capabilities and partner with third-party platforms to improve the collection and consolidation of relevant data and to allow the Firm to produce more regular and comprehensive reporting to clients.